Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 in a language where all computations are deterministic _by construction_.
-For instance, concurrency if allowed should only be offered through _convergent_ abstractions that guarantee that the final result doesn't depend on the order of concurrent effects.
+For instance, concurrency if allowed should only be offered through _convergent_ abstractions that guarantee that the final result doesn’t depend on the order of concurrent effects.

 ### Demanding Quality

-Computing power is limited, and it doesn't make sense to rebuild further artifacts from defective pieces known to fail their tests;
+Computing power is limited, and it doesn’t make sense to rebuild further artifacts from defective pieces known to fail their tests;
 therefore, computation of artifacts generally follows a _pull_ model where computations happen lazily when demanded by some client reading